DEFRA/waste-tracking-service/docs/api-landing-page.md

 To develop using the Receipt of Waste API, you must:
 - be familiar with HTTP, RESTful services and JSON and OAuth
 - have received your client id and secret (by encrypted email, see step 2 below.)
-- be familiar with API's terms of service.
+- be familiar with the API's terms of service.

 These are the necesary steps:
 1. Gain access to the test environment.
 The URL is shown beloow